YashSejani/big_integer_lib_cpp/README.md

 # Big Integer Library

-A C++ library for performing arithmetic operations (+, –, ×, ÷, %, factorial, permutations, and combinations) on arbitrarily large integers using only STL data structures—no OOP required.
+A C++ library for performing arithmetic operations (+, –, ×, ÷, %, factorial, permutations, and combinations) on arbitrarily large integers using data structures.

 ## 🚀 Features